eroicaleo/doctut2/notes/NotesOnSapien.md

           more political/economic clout.
         * mental health research proposal must appeal to value commercial potential of milk and health of human over cows.
+* Science cannot decide what is important and what to do with the discovery:
+    * Genetic knowledge to cure cancer or build superhuman?
+Liberal and Nazi Government might have different answers.
+* Ideologies justify the funding for science research and determines science agenda and what to do with discoveries.
+It also shaped all science today.
+* Two forces will be discussed in detail: imperialism and capitalism.